johncookds/johncookds.github.io/_posts/2020-07-23-papers-Interpreting-Attention-in-protein-language-models.md

 ## Analysis Tools

+The authors mainly use an individual layer's attention heads and a layer output's predictive capabilities to demonstrate higher-level understanding.

 ### Attention Analysis

 The authors identify specific important tokens(for secondary structure or binding sites) or token-pairs(for contact maps) and look at the proportion of attention that is allocated to those important tokens/interactions.
 The specifics of how this is done is tied to the index of the important tokens.
 Thus, for a given layer we look at the attention given from a source_index ('from_index' in their [code][repo]) to a destination_index('to_index' in their [code][repo]).
 I mention this because I believe it is an open question whether we can interpret this procedure as capturing the 'attention' given to a specific token.